 Cascara is a great choice for small yards or where large trees wouldn’t thrive, and I don’t know why it’s not planted more often.
 Besides it’s beauty and wildlife appeal, it’s a fast grower that can take full sun to full shade, but does best in partial shade.
-Though it is drought tolerant when established (especially in shade), it will look and do its best with somewhat moist, well-drained soil that’s rich in organic matter (add leaf compost!).
+Though it is drought tolerant when established (especially in shade), it will look and do its best with somewhat moist, well-drained soil that’s fairly rich in organic matter.
 In general, trees planted in hot, sunny areas will need more water.
 Like us, Cascara shows sensitivity to toxic gases and tiny sooty particles that are belched out of fossil fuel powered vehicles, so it may be best to keep it away from busy streets and highways.
 It is reportedly fire resistant.

 When planting multiple trees, place them about 15 feet apart (about 10 feet apart for shrubs used as a hedgerow).
 Cascara shrubs are a good substitute for invasive English laurel or Portugal laurel shrubs where they can be left unpruned.

 Grab a partner

-Cascara may grow in the understory of trees such as big leaf maple, Douglas-fir, and western hemlock, where it might live alongside vine maple, red alder, willows, and red-twig dogwood.
+Cascara grows in the understory of trees such as big leaf maple, Douglas-fir, and western hemlock, where it might live alongside vine maple, red alder, willows, and red-twig dogwood.

 It’s worth noting that some Rhamnus species, such as R. cathartica (“common buckthorn,” native to parts of Europe, northwestern Africa and western Asia), are invasive outside their natural range.
 R. cathartica was introduced as a garden plant and is now naturalized in parts of North America, probably because it leafs out earlier than native species, often contributing to their downfall.